The Town of Okotoks provides a number of supports for older residents. For general information contact Okotoks Family Resource Centre at 403.995.2626.

 Learn where to turn if you or someone you know is concerned about an older adult's safety.

-Call the Family Resource Centre for more information at 403.995.2626.
+For more information, call the Okotoks Family Resource Centre for more information at 403.995.2626.

 Memory Kits have been created in partnership with the Okotoks Public Library and are a great opportunity for a caregiver and their loved one with dementia to have a meaningful, engaging visit!
 There is a variety of themed kits that offer a wide range of interactive activities.